tarper24/tarper24.com/content/posts/from-aves-to-mammut.md

    If you want to preserve someone else's threads then the Archive Social tool -- https://archive.social -- is a great way to do that.
    Go through the threads that you reference often and collect them into downloadable PDFs, etc, with that tool.

-I hope that we can stay in contact.
-I'm here if there's anything I can do for you or ways that we can cross paths in the future, perhaps.
-Please feel free to reply here with any contact information of your own or -- if you don't trust Twitter with your data and your messages -- you can always email me with any information that you wish.
-Absolutely no obligation or expectation at all, however.

 See you soon, I hope.
 Stay safe out there!
 :thumbsup: